LiDAR + Camera Data Fusion on KITTI

 P_velo_to_img = calib.P_rect{cam+1}*R_cam_to_rect*Tr_velo_to_cam;

-% Load and display image
+% load and display image

 img = imread(sprintf('%s/image_%02d/data/%010d.png',base_dir,cam,frame));